Laxman-Lakhan/Laxman-Lakhan/Assets/README-1.md

 ### About Me 🤓

-I am a **B.Tech** _**(Chemical Engineering)**_ **Graduate(2022) from IIT (BHU), Varanasi**.
-I am a problem solver, figuring out the better way of doing things keeps me going.
+I am a **B.Tech** _**(Chemical Engineering)**_ **Graduate(2022) from IIT (BHU), Varanasi**.I am a problem solver, figuring out the better way of doing things keeps me going.
 I am fascinated by the way one can make data-driven decision using Data Science.

 I am a Chess enthusiast and I am playing chess for over a decade.
 I came to know Data Analysis in curiosity of figuring out what will be the probability of me winning the (n+1)th game in chess if i have already won n games in a row.
 In finding the answer of this question I learn many python libraries (pandas, matplotlib, numpy, scikit-learn, etc.) and Data Analysis Techniques to extract, clean and analyze the data.

-I am now a Data Enthusiast.
+I am now a Data Enthusiast and looking for Full-Time Opportunities as a Data Analyst Role.
 You can find my Resume [here](https://drive.google.com/file/d/1UIOoogRLj5eGQFQBkuvMmTISZVdl2Ok7/view?usp=sharing).

 ---